sourmash-bio/sourmash/README.md

 ## Installation

-We recommend using bioconda to install sourmash:
+We recommend using conda-forge to install sourmash:

 ```
-conda install -c conda-forge -c bioconda sourmash
+conda install -c conda-forge sourmash-minimal
 ```
 This will install the latest stable version of sourmash 4.